gl-inet/docs-iot/docs/thread_board_router/gl-s20/gl-s20_tool_app.md

 <img src="https://static.gl-inet.com/docs/iot/en/app_guide/app_eng_guide/legacy_mode.jpeg" alt="home" style="zoom:67%;" />

-- **RSSI threshold:** If you set a threshold, the gateway will only report data from devices with signal strength greater than that value.
+- **RSSI threshold:** If the threshold is set, the gateway will only report data from devices with signal strength greater than the value that you set.
 - **MAC filter:** If this is enabled, the configuration in the MAC filter will be activated.
 If the function is turned off, the configuration in the filter will be disabled.
 A maximum of 20 rules can be added.
 - The MAC filter input rules are as follows:
   - Case-insensitive;